Reverse-grip Bench Press

 reduce the involvement of the chest and shoulders and to maximize the effectiveness of the

-• You will want to avoid the strong tendency to provide a bouncing action of the bar off the chest
+movement on the triceps. - You will want to avoid the strong tendency to provide a bouncing action of the bar off the chest

 at the completion of the eccentric phase.
 Due to the elbow-flexion action dictated by the supinated hand position, it is extremely difficult to maintain complete control over the